AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-05-10-responsive-navbar-without-bootstrap.md

 **Result**:

-{% include img.html src: "attached-menu.png", alt: "An attached navigation menu that's been opened" %}
+{% include img.html src: "attached-menu.png", alt: "An attached navigation menu that's been opened, with links positioned immediately below the navigation bar itself." %}

 And that's it for the mobile version's CSS!